symfony/symfony-docs/book/security.rst

 .. note::

-    If you use a form login, Symfony2 will create a cookie even if you set ``stateless`` to ``true``.
+    If you use a form login, Symfony will create a cookie even if you set ``stateless`` to ``true``.

 Utilities